 Plum Blitz Kuchen, or ‘lightning cake’ is a vintage German snacking cake recipe from the 1931 edition of Joy of Cooking.
 It’s a quick and easy, as the name suggests, and really delicious for breakfast, brunch, coffee break or anytime snacking.
 Customize it with almost any fruit you like.

-Blitz kuchen was introduced to this country by German immigrants
+blitz kuchen was introduced to this country by German immigrants

 We owe so many of our baking traditions to early German immigrants who brought with them their love of baking cookies, pastries, and cakes of all kinds.
 Generations ago lots of Germans settled in the American midwest, and these kinds of baked treats are still hugely popular there.
 The kuchen is the official state dessert of South Dakota!

-Simple cakes like this harken back to the Great Depression
+simple snack cakes like this harken back to the Great Depression

-I can remember my grandmother, who was a young housewife during the Depression, cooking this kind of quick cinnamon sugar cake when I was little…we loved it ย best when it was piping hot out of the oven when the cinnamon, sugar and butter topping that she scattered all over the top was still molten.
+I can remember my grandmother, who was a young housewife during the Depression, cooking this kind of quick cinnamon sugar cake when I was little…we loved it best when it was piping hot out of the oven when the cinnamon, sugar and butter topping that she scattered all over the top was still molten.
 This cake has that same simple, vintage feel to it that really appeals to me.
 I’ll bet during the depression this would have been quite a treat.

 The batter is a breeze to whip up, it comes together quickly with electric beaters, or you could even use a whisk.
 It’s a nice thick batter so the fruit that I scatter on the top doesn’t sink straight to the bottom.

-So many different types of fruit would work in this cake.
+so many different types of fruit would work in this cake.

 I chose gorgeous black plums that I picked up at my farmers market, but apricots, peaches, bananas, etc, would all work.
 Apples and pears would also be delicious, so keep them in mind for the fall season.
 Just don’t be tempted to over do it ~ too much juicy fruit will make the cake soggy.

-This easy little breakfast cake is a delight ~ the perfect thing to rouse sleepy houseguests, or treat the family to on a weekend morning.
+The perfect thing to rouse sleepy houseguests, or treat the family to on a weekend morning.
 It bakes up in a mere 25 minutes ~ just when you begin to smell the cinnamon-y aroma, it’s done.

-Also try ~
+also try ~

 - Peaches and Cream Breakfast Cake